Tim Johnson (South Dakota politician): Agriculture

 Johnson worked to enact a requirement that meat and other agricultural products be labeled for country of origin.
-Having first authored legislation addressing the issue in 1992 (H.R.
-5855), Johnson continued the fight until a meat labeling law was enacted in 2002 as part of the Farm Bill reauthorization (Public Law 107–171).
-The enacted law contained language Johnson had introduced as S. 280 earlier that Congress.

-For more than a decade, executive branch opposition and legal challenges delayed implementation of the labeling law.
+Having first authored legislation addressing the issue in 1992, Johnson continued the effort until a meat labeling law was enacted in 2002 as part of the Farm Bill reauthorization.
+The enacted law contained language Johnson had introduced earlier that session.
+For more than a decade, executive branch opposition and a World Trade Organization dispute brought by Canada and Mexico delayed full implementation of the labeling law; Congress ultimately repealed the beef and pork COOL requirements in December 2015 under WTO retaliation pressure.

-In May 2007, Johnson received an Honored Cooperator award from the National Cooperative Business Association (NCBA) for his support of cooperative businesses.
+In May 2007, Johnson received an Honored Cooperator award from the National Cooperative Business Association for his support of cooperative businesses.

 In 2013, the National Farmers Union presented Johnson with its Friend of the Family Farmer award, an honor intended to recognize his commitment to helping small scale family farms remain viable.